USS Tambor: Post-World War II

 On 17 September 1945, Tambor departed the United States West Coast for Portsmouth Naval Shipyard.
 She was decommissioned there on 10 December 1945 and placed in reserve.

-In April 1947, Tamboras assigned to the Ninth Naval District to train United States Naval Reserve personnel, and reported to the Naval Reserve Training Center, Detroit, Michigan, on 8 December 1947.
+In April 1947, Tambor was assigned to the Ninth Naval District to train United States Naval Reserve personnel, and reported to the Naval Reserve Training Center, Detroit, Michigan, on 8 December 1947.
 Tambor remained on this station until 1959.

 Tambor was drydocked at Toledo, Ohio, on 2 October 1953, the first-ever drydocking of a submarine on the Great Lakes.
 The shipyard had to remove her deck guns to get her light enough to fit on the blocks.
-SHe spent five weeks in drydock for a routine overhaul, being covered in 7,000 lb of paint, including six coats on her anchor chain.
+She spent five weeks in drydock for a routine overhaul, being covered in 7,000 lb of paint, including six coats on her anchor chain.

 Disposal

 In 1959 a Board of Inspection and Survey found Tambor unfit for further naval service.
 She was stricken from the Naval Vessel Register on 1 September 1959 and subsequently sold for scrap.